 As a website owner, you can verify your site ownership in Google Search Console to get your store noticed and listed in Google's search engine.
 Once it’s verified, you will get access to the private Google Search data about your site.
 You will be able to see how your website has been indexed, identify and repair errors, and understand your overall store performance.

-Google Search Console verifies your site’s domain.
-This can be your built-in Ecwid domain (https://example.company.site), or a custom domain (example.com) managed by Ecwid or a third party.
-Custom domains must be active and properly connected to your Ecwid Instant site.
+If you're using Instant Site, you can verify your free built-in Ecwid domain (e.g., https://example.company.site) or a custom domain (e.g., example.com) that you've purchased from a domain registrar.
+Custom domains must be active and properly connected to your Instant Site.

 To prove the ownership if you are using the Ecwid Instant Site:

 - Enter the web address of your Instant Site as a URL prefix property type:

 - Choose the HTML Tag method from a list of different verification methods.